threefoldtech/0-robot/docs/services/README.md

 ## Service actions

 The services actions is the core of a service logic.
 An actions is just a method on the service object.

+You can schedule action on a service using the `schedule_action` of a service.
+The result of the schedule_action is a `task` object.

+You can inspect different properties of a task:
+- **action_name**: name of the action executed by the task
+- **created**: creation time of the task
+- **eco**: error condition if the task ended with an exception
+- **guid**: ID of the task
+- **state**: state of the task. can be 'new','ok','error'
+- **result**: if the task return a value, the result contains this value

 ### Customize actions behavior
 It is possible to add some special behavior to an actions using decorators